akanksha-ch0/QGAT/README.md

 -----
 The `QTLdb/` folder containing species-specific `.bed` files is included in the package and required for QTL search (except when using `-trait` which uses GFF).

 The `input/` and `output/` folders are also included for organizing example data and results.
+The input file can be in  TXT, TSV and CSV format, containing genomic regions specified by chromosome, start, and end coordinates.

 Usage
 -----